-One of the first questions that prospective patients ask when starting to learn about LGBTQ+ family-building is “How much is this all going to cost?”
+One of the first questions that prospective patients ask when starting to explore their options for LGBTQ+ family-building is, “How much is this all going to cost?”
 An important question - with a complex answer.
 Here's what you need to know about finances, insurance, and open enrollment.

-The numerous possible paths to parenthood can also make it difficult to comprehend the true cost of becoming an LGBTQ+ parent.
+Those numerous possible paths to parenthood can also make it difficult to comprehend the true cost of becoming an LGBTQ+ parent.
 In addition, these treatments are (unfortunately) not always covered by insurance, making out-of-pocket cost estimates a difficult pill to swallow.
 And while progress is being made in this arena (like a new definition of "infertility" that no longer excludes single individuals and the LGBTQ+ community), there is still a long way to go.

 How do you know what’s covered and how much will this journey actually cost?